electrode-io/memcache/packages/memcache-client/README.md

 -   `retryFailedServerInterval` - (ms) how often to check failed servers.
 Default 10000 ms (10 secs)
 -   `failedServerOutTime` - (ms) how long a failed server should be out before retrying it.
 Default 60000 ms (1 min).
+-   `keepLastServer` - (boolean) Keep at least one server even if it failed connection.
+Default `true`.

 ### Command Options